LTUC/amman-dotnet-401d2/Projects/ProjReqs.md

 ### Shared Functionality
-Each individual project should have....
+Both the Full stack MVC project and Web API project should **EACH** contain:

 1. Testing:
   - Unit Tests